eduardocerri/conceptquiz/README.md

 I'm getting a great guide from GEMINI, although most of the time it offers snippets of code that doesn't work, but it gives me a good example of the syntax and built-in functions that can be used.

-I must say that I am using PySimpleGUI with the license type: No-Cost, for personal and non-commercial purposes.
+I must say that I am using tinter library for personal and non-commercial purposes.

 About using the listed files: